maxkeppeler/sheets-compose-dialogs/docs/README.md

 [Documentation](https://maxkeppeler.notion.site/sheets-compose-dialogs-804f0ebcb2c84b98b7afa5f687295aed)

 # Showcase
-Take a look at these use cases presented as dialogs.
+Take a look at the use-cases presented as dialogs.
 These same use-cases can also be displayed within a popup, bottom sheet, or any other container view.
 </br>
 </br>